frasercrossman/frasercrossman.github.io/_posts/2018-01-28-hijacking-ethereum-mining.md

 assumed to be correct, unchecked leaving them open for attack.

 The source code for the [Mirai malware][1] that infected IoT devices with incredible success in 2016 was released and has since been modified by many hackers for their own purposes.
-[Satori][2] is one such fork.
+[Satori][2] (Japanese for Enlightenment) is one such fork.
 NetLab360 first identified and named the fork.
 Since their initial identification of devices infected with Satori, the security community was able to sinkhole the botnet and hamper further infection of devices.
 The threat persisted however as it was only a matter of time before further forks would be discovered in the wild.

-Another variant of Satori as since emerged, aptly named [Satori.Coin.Robber][3] by NetLab360.
+Another variant of Satori has since emerged, aptly named [Satori.Coin.Robber][3] by NetLab360.
 The malware seeks to connect to devices running the [Claymore Miner software][4] used to mine the Ethereum cryptocurrency.
 The mining software provides a management facility through port 3333 which by default requires no authentication.
 This is a known issue, [CVE-2017-16929][5], and Python source code that exploits the issue has since been [disclosed][6].

-If an unprotected miner is discovered the Satori.Coin.Robber malware will attempt to replace the wallet address used to store mined Ether with its own wallet address.
+If an unprotected miner is discovered, the Satori.Coin.Robber malware will attempt to replace the wallet address used to store mined Ether with its own wallet address.
 As of this writing an [account][7] has received three payments from compromised miners, amounting to 2.796 Ether which equates to roughly $3.5K.

 This vulnerability will undoubtedly be fixed however, basic security practices must still be carried out to ensure that the appropriate patches are applied and in a timely manner.
 In this case, compromised devices were improperly configured and were therefore vulnerable.
 This is an alarming fact given that the owner of the miner benefits directly from the security of their miner, and yet they have neglected it.
-Many services on the web do not and yet we expect that they are appropriately secured.
+Many services on the web do not provide such financial incentives to their owners and yet we naively expect that they are appropriately secured.

 [1]: https://en.wikipedia.org/wiki/Mirai_(malware)
 [2]: http://blog.netlab.360.com/warning-satori-a-new-mirai-variant-is-spreading-in-worm-style-on-port-37215-and-52869-en/